bminer/node-twilio-api/README.md

 		joins where `startConferenceOnEnter` is true.
 	- `endConferenceOnExit` - ends the conference when this caller leaves, causing all other participants in the conference to drop out.
 Defaults to false.
-	- `waitURL` - a URL for music that plays before the conference has started.
+	- `waitUrl` - a URL for music that plays before the conference has started.
 The URL may be an MP3, a WAV or a TwiML document that uses <Play> or <Say> for content.
 Defaults to 'http://twimlets.com/holdmusic?Bucket=com.twilio.music.classical'.
 For more information, view the [Twilio Documentation]